nilsbore/roswasm_suite/README.md

 ## Writing a roswasm node

-The `roswasm` client library presents an API similar to `roscpp`, with the main difference that most interfaces are heap allocated, and that Emscripten manages the event loop.
+The `roswasm` client library presents an API similar to `roscpp`, with the main differences being that most interfaces are heap allocated, and that Emscripten manages the event loop.
 Below is a shortened version of the corresponding `listener` example implementation: